eIDAS helps the financial sector to master its digital transformation

 How high do you rate the business potential?

 A recent survey by Bitkom, the association for the IT sector, identified considerable potential for innovative digital financial products.
 Twenty-five percent of Internet users, for instance, can imagine taking out a loan online, while 22 percent can imagine taking out insurance online.
-The eIDAS Regulation is helping the financial sector to develop a new strategy for digitisation and to master the digital transformation.
+The eIDAS Regulation is helping the financial sector to develop a new strategy for digitalisation and to master the digital transformation.
 The time has come now to act.